 }

-The provider returns a query object that instructs the store to download features with a specific minimum population.
-As you zoom in on the map, also smaller cities will be loaded.
+For a REST store: returns a query object that instructs the store to download features with a specific minimum population.
+As the map zooms in, cities with smaller population are also loaded.

 export class RESTQueryProvider extends QueryProvider {